Protect the Environment and Defend Biodiversity

 Clean Energy and Environmental Protection

 Make all new energy capacity clean and renewable, ending coal, oil, gas and nuclear developments.
 Replace fossil fuel subsidies with investments in renewable energy and use a carbon tax to incentivize the adoption of green energy.
 Join other developed countries in accelerating the transition from internal combustion to electric vehicles.
-Ban offshore oil drilling and fracking, which releases more
+Ban domestic oil drilling and fracking, which releases more

 greenhouse gases than coal due to its methane content.
 Reduce deforestation and desertification.

-Expand and improve public transportation and high speed rail to make commuting faster and cheaper, take cars off the road and reduce vehicle pollution.
+Expand and improve public transportation and high-speed rail to make commuting faster and cheaper, take cars off the road and reduce vehicle pollution.
 Raise clean air and clean water standards to save thousands of lives and hundreds of billions of dollars in annual medical costs.
 Preserve public lands and prevent resource exploitation in national parks such as the Arctic National Wildlife Refuge.

 We share the planet with a wondrous variety of other animals, insects, plants and microorganisms.
 Through hundreds of thousands of years, a great variety of life forms have adapted to sharing the planet.
 As children, we grow up with images and tales of animals, which teach us compassion, loyalty, prowess, community and many other important values.
 At some point in our development, our money-driven society pressures us to see animals as possessions to be traded and exploited, and we lose our emotional connection not only to other animals but to the natural world as well.